-Child Safety Human Resources Management
+Child Safety Human Resources/Staff Management

+The School is required to ensure that people working with a Child are suitable and are supported to reflect child safety and wellbeing values in practice.
 The School applies best practice standards in the recruitment and screening of staff, volunteers and contractors.
 Our recruitment procedures ensure that all reasonable steps are taken to engage the most suitable and appropriate people to work with children and young people.
-All staff and relevant volunteers and contractors are required to maintain a valid WWCC clearance.
+All staff and relevant volunteers and contractors are required to maintain a valid Working With Children Check clearance or equivalent such as VIT registration.